 Returns & Refund

 As stated earlier, Refund and Return policies are the most accessed information by customers.
-Formulate return and refund policy in an explicit manner so that buyers are sure about the authenticity of your website.
+Explicitly formulate return and refund policy so that buyers are sure about your website’s authenticity.
 Thus, they don’t hesitate in making transactions.